11 Ways Remote Patient Monitoring Enhances Workflows for Healthcare Teams

 Remote Patient Monitoring Workflows for Medical Teams

-Establishing a patient base for remote patient monitoring (RPM) involves several key steps.
+Establishing a patient base for remote patient monitoring involves several key steps.
 By following the steps outlined, healthcare providers can establish a patient base for RPM and provide high-quality, patient-centered care to their patients.
 First, healthcare organizations must determine which patient populations benefit most from RPM.
-This may include patients with chronic care conditions, or even those with complex conditions like atrial fibrillation, and those who live in rural or underserved areas.
+This may include patients with chronic care conditions, or even those with complex conditions like atrial fibrillation, and individuals living in areas served by RHCs and FQHCs

 Second, a marketing strategy is needed to reach potential patients and healthcare providers.
 This may include advertising, direct mail campaigns, and outreach to local healthcare organizations.
 Finally, once an RPM platform that meets the needs of the patient base and healthcare providers is chosen, providers will need training on using the RPM platform and integrating RPM into their workflow.